Skip to main content

 6. Seat label order - Reverse the order of seat numbers (labels)

-1. Make sure you're using the multi-select tool in the bottom right corner
+1. Click the multi-select tool in the bottom right corner

 3. Amend the seat override on the left-hand menu (enter a letter, number, or symbol )